- Hi, I am Anurag Mohta co-founder of Realbooks a cloud-based accounting software that has bootstrapped its way to a 5000+ user base.

 We did not really set out to build an accounting platform, nor did we have much bigger plans, to be frank.
 From our perspective, ours was just another accounting software among others.

-Our vision today is quite different, compared to when we begun our journey.
+Our vision today is quite different, compared to when we began our journey.
 We are planning to transform Realbooks into an all-out platform that will grant us complete control over collections with payments and compliances.

 We are also in the process of onboarding Channel Partners and closing a round of funding to make a bigger splash in the upcoming years.